 All my friends are happy about what I do and their unconditional support from the beginning was essential to firmly establish my project.

-All the logistics then gradually fell into place with people I could trust.
-I no longer use a middleman between the artisan women and myself, since I am on site every three months.
-After a few mishaps and especially an intermediary who was tempted to keep the money intended for the women's work, I decided that I was the only person entitled to buy from the artisans and pay them.
-Although the logistics of Ethic & Tropic is now properly set up in Central America, I am the only person in direct contact with the artisans.
+Gradually all the logistics then gradually fell into place with people I could trust.
+I no longer use a middleman between the artisan women and myself, because I am on site every three months.
+After a few mishaps and especially the expèrience of using an intermediary who was tempted to keep the money meant for the women's work, I decided that I was the best person to buy from the artisans and pay them.
+Although the logistics of Ethic & Tropic are now properly established in Central America, I am the only person in direct contact with the artisans.

 Approximately 9,000 kilometres from Paris, several days away from major capitals ...
 One speaks of a “gap” when referring to this part of Central America because it is impossible to drive there due the total absence of roads and tracks.

-It is the largest reserve of the entire American continent, one of the most preserved places in the world, a pristine and wild region sometimes considered as the most dangerous place in Central America because of tropical diseases, wild animals, and also because of the omnipresence of drug trafficking.
+It is the largest reserve on the entire American continent, one of the best preserved places in the world, a pristine and wild region sometimes considered the most dangerous place in Central America because of tropical diseases, wild animals, and because of the omnipresence of drug trafficking.

 Picture the American continent, from Alaska to Tierra del Fuego...
-The Pan-American Highway, one of the longest roads in the world, runs through this huge continent for approximately 30,000 kilometres, connecting men from the north of Alaska to the south of Patagonia, barely interrupted over a hundred kilometres in Central America.
+The Pan-American Highway, one of the longest roads in the world, runs through this huge continent for approximately 30,000 kilometres, connecting people from the north of Alaska to the south of Patagonia.
+It is only interrupted once, for a stretch of one hundred kilometres in Central America.

-Here, no connection with urban life, no tracks or paths, one simply has to give up the idea of moving with a car and get on board a frail boat, namely a small canoe carved from the trunk of a tree: the “cayuco”.
-The only way to communicate from one village to another is to follow the many narrow, winding rivers, the course of which varies depending on the season.
+Here, with no connection to urban life, no tracks or paths, one simply has to give up the idea of travelling by car and get on board a flimsy boat, namely a small canoe carved from the trunk of a tree: the “cayuco”.
+The only way to journey from one village to another is to follow the many narrow, winding rivers, their courses varying by season.

 It sometimes takes several days to reach some villages.